hi-imcodeman/stock-nse-india/MCP_README.md

 The MCP server is built with a modular architecture for maintainability and consistency:

-- **`src/mcp/mcp-tools.ts`**: Common tools configuration and handler functions shared across all implementations
+- **`src/mcp/mcp-tools.ts`**: Common tools configuration and handler functions
 - **`src/mcp/server/mcp-server.ts`**: Stdio-based MCP server for local AI assistant integration
-- **`src/mcp/server/mcp-server-tcp.ts`**: TCP-based MCP server for network-based communication
-- **`src/mcp/server/mcp-server-http.ts`**: HTTP-based MCP server with REST API endpoints for web integration
 - **`src/mcp/client/mcp-client.ts`**: OpenAI Functions-based MCP client for natural language queries

-All server implementations share the same tool definitions and business logic, ensuring consistency across different transport protocols and making maintenance easier.
+All components share the same tool definitions and business logic, ensuring consistency and making maintenance easier.

 ## Benefits of Common Tools Configuration